-Do not run different polytypes of the same mineral in different regions for a given analysis.
-For example, if $2M_1$ illite is analyzed in the Full Pattern region, and $1M_d$ in the extended clay region, then illite may be counted twice in the final analysis.
+In extended clay analysis, do not run different polytypes of the same mineral in different regions for a given analysis.
+For example, if $2M_1$ illite is analyzed in the Full Pattern region, and $1\,M_d$ in the extended clay region, then illite may be counted twice in the final analysis.